 According to the association’s website, the goal of this campaign is to help prevent brain injuries, foster research and education to help those affected by brain injury and bring hope and healing to millions of people in the United States who are living with a brain injury.

-The Brain Injury Association describes a traumatic brain injury or TBI as a blow, jolt or bump to the head or a penetrating head injury that disrupts the normal function of the brain.
+The Brain Injury Association describes a traumatic brain injury or TBI as a blow, jolt or bumps to the head or a penetrating head injury that disrupts the normal function of the brain.

 The statistics compiled by this group are informative and powerful:

 - In the United States, 1.7 million people, including 475,000 children, sustain a TBI each year.